 Students must first identify a particular area within the field of criminal justice that they would like to intern.
-Students intending to complete the MACJ program with a track in Administration and Leadership, Forensic Psychology, or Homeland Security must choose an internship that is related to their respective field.
+Students intending to complete the MACJ program with a track in Forensic Psychology or Homeland Security must choose an internship that is related to their respective field.
 Next, prospective internship students should select agencies within that area that are accepting interns.
 MACJ faculty can provide information about agencies in the area that typically accept interns.
 Students may also consult other students, CJ career guides, the Stockton Career Center, the internet, etc. for ideas about possible internship opportunities in their area of interest.
 Once an opportunity is identified, students should find a MACJ faculty member who is willing to supervise the internship.
 This is usually the Internship Coordinator.
+Students are then responsible for applying for the internship with the Internship Coordinator.
 All internships must be approved by the Internship Coordinator.